mchlnix/SMB3-Foundry/README.md

 https://www.python.org/downloads.
 Make sure to tick the box "Add Python to Path"!
 2. You need to install the wxPython GUI framework.
-To do that, open a command prompt (search cmd in Windows) and type in `pip install wxpython`.
+To do that, open a command prompt (search cmd in Windows) and type in `pip install PySide2`.
 This should work automatically.
 3. Click on smb3-foundry.py and the level editor should open up, asking you to select the ROM you want to load.
 Preferably the US version of SMB3 or a Hack based on it.